All about Bentonville, Arkansas

 In 1836 Benton County was established as the first county in the state of Arkansas, with Bentonville as County Seat.
 Through the intervening decades, many of them tumultuous, Bentonville has maintained its historic character and still boasts 72 historic buildings and homes within its city limits, including the well-known Peel House Mansion and Historical Gardens.

 The Peel Mansion was built with meticulous care in 1875, using the best local materials and craftsmen.
 With his wife Mary, Colonel Samuel West Peel, a pioneer businessman, Indian agent and Confederate soldier who became the first native-born Congressman from Arkansas, raised their nine children on the farm and apple orchard surrounding the house.
-A splendid example of an Italianate mansion, it has been beautifully restored and furnished with extraordinary period furniture and embellishments to create an authentic early Victorian ambience.
+A splendid example of an Italianate mansion, it has been beautifully restored and furnished with extraordinary period furniture and embellishments to create an authentic early Victorian ambiance.

 In addition to its historic and scenic charms, Bentonville has become famous as the home of the founders of Wal-Mart and the site of their first retail outlet.
 The original Wal-Mart still stands in Bentonville’s town square, serving as a visitors’ center to illustrate and remember Wal-Mart’s history, its rural roots, and the philosophy of its founders, who exemplified the small-town virtues of frugality, hard work, and dedication.
-The front of the premises recall an old-time “five and dime” store, while the rooms in back form a kind of museum housing relics and mementoes marking the stupendous success of the Walton family and their company.
+The front of the premises recall an old-time “five and dime” store, while the rooms in back form a kind of museum housing relics and memento's marking the stupendous success of the Walton family and their company.

 Crystal Bridges Museum of American Art in Bentonville is one of the foremost art museums in the United States.
 Set in gorgeous Arkansas woodland, the stunningly designed Museum is the brainchild of Alice Walton of Wal-Mart fame.
 Most of the 25,000 square feet of gallery space houses masterworks of American art from the colonial period to the present day.
 The Museum also features a 250-seat indoor auditorium, areas for outdoor concerts and public events, sculpture gardens and walking trails, and exhibits of Native American art as well as the work of regional artists and special collections from national art institutions.